Adolf II of Schaumburg-Lippe: Reign

 Prince Adolf II in hunting attire.

 Upon the death of Prince George on 29 April 1911, Adolf succeeded his father as prince of Schaumburg-Lippe at the age of 28.
 During his reign he developed the spa of Bad Eilsen and was responsible for many buildings there.

 He was forced to abdicate on 15 November 1918 following the German revolution: the principality became the Free State of Schaumburg-Lippe.
 Adolf was exiled to Brioni in Istria.

 Marriage and death

-Adolf married the actress Elisabeth Franziska (Ellen) Bischoff-Korthaus (1894–1936, previously married to Prince Eberwyn, son of Alexis, Prince of Bentheim and Steinfurt) in Berlin on 10 January 1920.
+Adolf married the actress Elisabeth Franziska (Ellen) Bischoff-Korthaus (1894–1936) on 10 January 1920 in Berlin.
+Ellen had previously been married (from 1918 to 1919) to Prince Eberwyn of Bentheim and Steinfurt (1882–1949), eldest son of Alexis, Prince of Bentheim and Steinfurt.